 Johnny Nelson shares his experiences with the USA Youth National Teams

 To represent your club is a great honor.
 To represent your country is the greatest.
-ISC's own Johnny Nelson has been fortunate enough to do both and at a very young age.
+Internationals Academy's own, Johnny Nelson, has been fortunate enough to do both and at a very young age.
 Through hard work, sacrifice and determination, Johnny continues to impress us all as he not only reaches his goals, he surpasses them.
 At the same time he continues to be a great student, an outstanding role model for our youth members and most important, a great person.
 We are all proud of you Johnny.
 Keep up the great work!

 Johnny Nelson interview with Dejan Mladenovic 3.15.16